midhunshyam/Postgraduate-Project-B/Figures/README.md

 This directory includes all training and evaluation plots.

+The `Sequential_Classifier` model is fine-tuned with **only the last encoder layer and the classification head unfrozen**.
+All other encoder layers remain frozen throughout **training, validation, and testing**.

+This approach enables **targeted domain adaptation** while preserving the general language representations learned during pre-training.
+It also helps in **reducing training time** and minimizing the risk of overfitting on small domain-specific datasets.

 ## MIMIC‑III Split (70% for training and 30% for validation)

 - `MIMIC3_Training_Loss_Curve.png`